Shannon O'Brien, Ph.D.

 About Me:

 I was born and raised in Louisville, Kentucky.
 I received my Ph.D. at the University of Florida.
 I have lived in Kentucky, South Carolina, Florida, Texas, and Budapest, Hungary.
 I'm an Associate Professor of Instruction in the Government Department at the University of Texas at Austin.
 I specialize in American Politics, especially the presidency and political history.
 I published Donald Trump and the Kayfabe Presidency in 2020.
 It looks at how Donald Trump uses unconventional wrestling tactics as his core communications tools.
 I published my book Why Presidential Speech Locations Matter: Analyzing Speechmaking from Truman to Obama in 2018 with Palgrave.
 It explores presidential speech location patterns and what we can learn about their preferences and choices.
-My new research looks at the impact of eugenical thought upon American Politics.
+My new book, published in July 2024 is Eugenics in American Political Life: How the Politics of Superiority Still Shape Us Today.
+It looks at the origins of eugenics language, how it is still with us, and how modern politicians use these same ideas within their policies.

 Research Interests